What is Solar Energy?

-Photovoltaic PV solar panels produce electricity directly from the sun’s energy.
-The Panels are connected to an isolating switch, then to an inverter which converts the DC power produced by the panels into AC power that can be used at home.
+Solar panels produce electricity directly from the sun’s energy.
+The panels connect to an isolating switch, then to an inverter which converts the DC power produced by the panels into AC power that can be used at home.
 The power is then channeled into the electricity grid.
 The grid feeds electricity to the house during times when electricity consumption is greater than solar power production (e.g. during the night).